Term

 The difference between risk appetite and risk tolerance.

-Benefits of Having a Defined Risk Appetite
+What Are the Benefits of Having a Defined Risk Appetite?

 • Making informed risk-based decisions: When an organization has a baseline for what kinds of risks it is or isn’t willing to take, it gives senior management a set of guidelines within which to steer the company’s direction while maintaining appropriate risk levels.